townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    executable
       Another name for object code that is ready to be executed.

+   exponential growth rate
+      A :term:`growth rate` function where :math:`n` (the input size) appears in the exponent.
+For example, :math:`2^n`.

    external fragmentation
       A condition that arises when a series of memory requests result in lots of small :term:`free blocks <free block>`, no one of which is useful for servicing typical requests.

+   external sort
+      A sorting algorithm that is applied to data stored outside the program, such as a disk file.
+      This is in contrast to an :term:`internal sort` that is meant to work on data stored in memory.

    FIFO
       Abbreviation for "first-in, first-out".